 Students must achieve the following to be admitted to the Education

-completion of EDUC 110: Introduction to Education; and EDUC 112: Educational Implications of Diversity; submission
+completion of EDUC 110: Introduction to Education; and EDUC 112: Educational Implications of Diversity with a grade of C or above; submission

 of a statement of good moral character, as defined by the State